KittyCAD/twenty-twenty/README.md

 quality degradation that is caused by processing such as data compression or by losses in data transmission.
 More information can be found [here](https://en.wikipedia.org/wiki/Structural_similarity).

+You will need `ffmpeg` installed on your system to use this library.
+This library uses the [ffmpeg bindings](https://docs.rs/ffmpeg-next/latest/ffmpeg_next/) in rust to convert the H.264 frames to images.

 Use it like this for an H.264 frame:

 ```rust